AcuMonitor Service – Out-of-Band Vulnerability Detection

 - Out-of-band SQL Injection (OOB SQLi)

-- Requests made to AcuMonitor will only be stored for a limited amount of time (maximum of 7 days)
+- Requests made to AcuMonitor are stored for a limited amount of time (maximum 7 days) and then securely deleted.